To delete a database, use the Delete button. It’s located in the Danger zone section of the database’s Configuration tab.

 The Delete button is located in the Danger zone section of the database Configuration tab.

-• Delete both deletes both the database and the subscription.
+• Select Delete my subscription as well to delete both the database and the subscription.

-• Delete database deletes the database but keeps the subscription.
+• Clear Delete my subscription as well to delete the database but keep the subscription.

 A different delete database confirmation dialog asks you to consider deleting the subscription as well.